Scaling Your Business – How Do You Scale Operations?

 What are examples of scaling business?

-Think of McDonald’s – they turned a single hamburger stand into a global empire by creating simple, repeatable systems.
-Netflix is another great example – they moved from mailing DVDs to streaming content worldwide without needing to multiply their workforce at the same rate as their customer base.
-Software companies like Zoom or Slack show perfect scaling – they can serve millions of new users without necessarily hiring thousands of new employees.
-The key pattern in all these examples is doing more with the same resources.
+Consider McDonald’s – They grew one little drive-in into a worldwide company using a repetitive method for making hamburgers.
+Another classic is Netflix – they went from mailing DVDs to delivering content over the Internet all around the world and didn’t have to grow their staff at the same rate as they did their customer base.
+Software companies like Zoom or Slack exhibit ideal scaling — they can take on millions of new users without needing thousands of new employees.
+The common theme in all these instances is doing more with the same resources.

 How can you scale up your business?